MohamadAlsyouf/fun-2-learn/README.md

 - Users can view an image correlating to the current color.
 - Users can view a range of numbers.
 - Users can listen to the number spelling out loud.
+- Users can toggle background music to play throughout the app.

 ## Preview